 Grant Details and How to Apply

-Maada'ookiing is Indigenous-led investment into Indigenous solutions through grassroots grantmaking.
+Maada'ookiing is Indigenous-led investment into Indigenous solutions through grassroots grantmaking to individuals.
 It is designed to support community members to strengthen culture and community without having to apply on behalf of a formal nonprofit organization or Tribal entity.
-Each applicant may request a grant of up to $2,500.
-We anticipate three rounds of funding in the coming year, with applications being due in May, September, and February.

 Contact Us with Questions

 We hope most questions about what might be funded, who is eligible, and how to apply will be answered here.
-If you have other questions about Maada'ookiing, you can email LeAnn Littlewolf, Senior Program Officer, or call her at (218) 723-4040 or 1-800-433-4045.
+If you have other questions about Maada'ookiing, please contact Cayla Bellanger DeGroat by email or call her at (218) 730-3387.
 For questions about using the portal, contact Carol Chipman by email or call her at (218) 740-7309.

 Nonprofit 501(C)(3) organizations, school districts, or Tribal government entities are encouraged to apply for funding through Northland's regular Grant Program.